swift502/KrtkusRetro/README.md

 ## Related projects

-There's a famous deskthority thread of a 40% buckling spring board that's similar in spirit, but much better executed.
-I was definitely partly inspired by it so I want to leave it here as an acknowledgement that I wasn't the first to do something like this.
+There's a famous deskthority thread of a 40% buckling spring board that I was definitely inspired by it so I want to leave it here as an acknowledgement that I wasn't the first to do something like this.
 I recommend you check it out if you haven't!

 https://deskthority.net/viewtopic.php?t=27238